eslint/eslint/docs/developer-guide/contributing/pull-requests.md

 ### Rebasing

 If your code is out-of-date, we might ask you to rebase.
 That means we want you to apply your changes on top of the latest upstream code.
-You can do so via:
+Make sure you have set up a [development environment](../development-environment) and then you can rebase using these commands:

 ```
 $ git fetch upstream